sqlxpert/z-container-api-kafka-aws-terraform/README.md

 consumer setup for AWS, provisioned with Terraform and CloudFormation.
 I wrote it in September,&nbsp;2025, in response to a take-home technical exercise.

+Freed from the yoke of an uninsightful specification written by a non-AWS-savvy organization, I enhanced the project's cost profile and network security in October,&nbsp;2025.

 Have fun experimenting with it, see if you can re-use parts of it in your own projects, and feel free to send comments and questions!

-Freed from the yoke of a specification written by an uninsightful, non-AWS-savvy employer, I have enhanced the project's cost profile and network security.

 Jump to:
 [Commentary](#commentary)